Trip Date: July 20-21, 2002

 Sidetrip: Byrne Basin & Byrne Ridge Saddle & Lost Creek Basin (snow hike & snow climb)

-Summit: Black Mountain (ascent & descent via Northwest Face)
+Summit: Black Mountain (snow climb & rock scramble via Northwest Face)

 Approximate Stats: 23 miles traveled; 8400 feet gained & lost.

 Laura, Kevin, Matthew, and I started from the White Chuck Trailhead and hiked up to Lake Byrne on Saturday.
+The lake was still completely snow-covered, thanks to a healthy early-summer snowpack.
 Kevin and Matthew were out for only a day hike, so they headed back to the car, whereas Laura and I set up camp on a ridge overlooking Glacier Peak.

 Sunday morning, under cloudless skies, we left our camp and headed south toward 7262-foot Black Mountain.
 After crossing the east-facing basin south of Lake Byrne, we reached a 6100-foot saddle at the far end.